Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Detector

 \section{Detector}

-The tracking detector is designed based on the ALPIDE pixel sensor technology~\cite{Abelevetal:2014dna,AGLIERIRINELLA2017583,MAGER2016434,ALPIDEManual,YANG201561}.
-We discuss below the sensors themselves, the detector modules and how they are assembled into the tracking detector.
+In the following we discuss the design of the E320 tracking detector.
+The discussion begins with the ALPIDE sensors description and then proceeds to the detector modules, and how they are assembled into the tracking detector.